 With that being said, here is the final product…it looks so bright and clean!
 Perhaps a little too bright and clean…I think I have to paint the tub now.
 I used to think it was white, but against the ultra white paint it looks gray and dingy (it looks better in pictures than in person).

-The finish on the paint it surprising great.
+The finish on the paint it surprisingly great.
 It’s smooth and shiny and really doesn’t feel like it’s going anywhere.
-Adam was really skeptical before we started, he told me “just because you can fix things with paint doesn’t mean you should.”
+Adam was very skeptical before we started, he told me “just because you can fix things with paint doesn’t mean you should.”
 Now that is complete he suggested we do the guest bathroom as well.